colbyuptegraft/bmi-calculator-start/README.md

 Download the walkthrough guide here: <insert link to walkthrough guide>

 # Description
-This repository was originalled forked from https://github.com/cerner/smart-on-fhir-tutorial and is the starting point for building an example BMI Calculator SMART on FHIR application.
+This repository was originally forked from https://github.com/cerner/smart-on-fhir-tutorial and is the starting point for building an example BMI Calculator SMART on FHIR application.

 # Prerequisites
 1) Microsoft Visual Studio Community 2019 (latest edition) or proficiency with similar web integrated development environment (IDE)